-First, you may want to look up at the ceiling or sky to give yourself a baseline for how you move when the object of interest is above you.
+Before I share, I invite you to look up at the ceiling or sky to give yourself a baseline for how you move when the object of interest is above you.

 The total solar eclipse on 8/21/17 inspired many to stop, pause and … look up!
-And it inspired this blog.
+And it inspired this blog, along with wanting to support the many people that suffer from neck and other body pain that neck compression can cause.

 There are many situations in which you might look up such as in a yoga pose, kissing (if your partner is taller than you), before walking up stairs, or when admiring a beautiful tree, a skyscaper, a plane or the stars.
 When taking photographs, you might kneel and look up.
 When swimming, you might look up during every breaststroke.
 On mass transit, when you’re lucky enough to get a seat, you might look up at the the message board announcing the next stop.